christopherthompson81/pgsql_holidays/README.md

 3. Add the utility functions necessary for your use case.
 You will most likely need "easter.pgsql", and "find_nth_weekday_date.pgsql".
 4. Add your country function.
 For example: "countries/canada.pgsql"

+Alternatively, you can use the python loader.

+1. Create a postgresql_config.json file using postgresql_config.example.json as a template
+2. Install pipenv

+	pip install pipenv

+3. Use pipenv to install the prerequisite python modules

+	pipenv install

+4. Run the loader

+	pipenv run python .\build_holidays_schema.py

 # Usage:

 You can select holidays from the new schema for your country using the following syntax.
 Where there are no sub-regions in a country, the parameter is omitted from the call.